UAE marks its first step in women's wheelchair basketball | www.lokmattimes.com

 Alphia James scored 10 points for the team, while Roba Al Omari scored eight points for the team.

 "I have been playing wheelchair basketball since 2013.
-But as there's not many women players in Bahrain, we are not able to form a team," added the player who also competes in Para Athletics and Para Badminton.
+But as there are not many women players in Bahrain, we are not able to form a team," added the player who also competes in Para Athletics and Para-Badminton.

-She further shared that the Bahrain Paralympic Committee is planning to have a women team, may be 3x3 team soon.
+She further shared that the Bahrain Paralympic Committee is planning to have a women's team, maybe a 3x3 team soon.

-"Within short time, we made a good time.
-Everyone was very supportive," said James, a Dubai Club for People of Determination trainee who represents India in international Para Badminton events.
+"Within a short time, we made a good time.
+Everyone was very supportive," said James, a Dubai Club for People of Determination trainee.

 Siham Alrasheedy, an international Para athlete in F57/58 and trainee at Dubai Club for People of Determination said history was made today for UAE women's wheelchair basketball.